 Then comes a bit of serendipity.
 The Republicans field a ticket with a Mormon at the top and a Catholic in second position.
 Mitt Romney for President!
 Paul Ryan waits in the wings.

 As a liberal, you begin to feel that healthy liberal doubt rising again.
-How, for example, can people like Ann Coulter on the right insist they have God on their side, when God can't seem to get His Own message straight?
+How, for example, can people like Ann Coulter insist they have God on their side, when God can't seem to get His Own message straight?
 Is the Bible the last and only true word from on high?
-Is it where we go for all answers about gay marriage and abortion and even scientific topics like global warming, or not?
-And what about the Book of Mormon?
+Is it where we go for all answers about gay marriage and abortion and scientific topics like global warming or not?
+What about the Book of Mormon?
 Is that what God, speaking to Moses thousands of years ago, simply left out?

 Ross Douthat, a leading conservative thinker, argues in today's New York Times that Romney needs to open up his campaign narrative in coming weeks.
 He needs to let voters catch a glimpse of his Mormon faith.

 Romney’s years as a bishop would be woven into a biography that emphasized his piety and decency, introducing Americans to the Romney who shut down his business to hunt for a colleague’s missing daughter, the Romney who helped build a memorial park when a friend’s son died of cystic fibrosis, the Romney who lent money to renters to help them buy a house he owned, and so on down a list of generous gestures and good deeds.